amcmullen9291/Casino/README.md

 * User starts with a balanace of $542.50
 * Bids are adjusted in increments of $5.00;
-* A 'tie' will count as a winning round;
+* A 'tie' will count as a result of "lower";
 * A bid of "0.00" is not allowed;
 * The deck is automatically reset;
-* User balances are saved;
+* Guest balances are saved;
 * If balance reaches $0.00 the game is reset.
 * The Background music can be controlled  by clicking on the Rolltide Logo